docxology/School_of_Tomorrow/fonds/books/Inventor_of_the_Future.md

 # Inventor of the Future: The Visionary Life of Buckminster Fuller

-A comprehensive biography by [[Alec Nevala-Lee]] that examines the life, work, and legacy of [[R. Buckminster Fuller]], drawing on extensive archival research and previously unpublished materials.
+A comprehensive biography by [[Alec Nevala-Lee]] that examines the life, work, and legacy of [[Buckminster_Fuller]], drawing on extensive archival research and previously unpublished materials.

 ## Overview